miracle, the sacred white buffalo

 The Lakota, Dakota, and Nakota Nations (known collectively as the Sioux) were considered Miracle's primary spiritual guardians.
 She played a pivotal role in the fulfillment of their most sacred prophecies.
 Miracle was also revered in the prophecies and beliefs of other tribes and is a sacred symbol to American Indians across the continent.

-On Monday, August 20, 2012, Dave and Valerie Heider will once more opening their Janesville farm for guests who wish to honor Miracle's life.
+On Thursday, August 20, 2015, Dave and Valerie Heider will once more open their Janesville farm for guests who wish to honor Miracle's life.
 For those traveling to pay their respects, we welcome you and wish you a safe trip.
 (Directions)

 Please park in the Heider's driveway.
 Seating is limited, so please bring lawn chairs.